-- 19. All personnel (internal or external to the University) who will participate in the grievance process must be cleared of conflicts of interest and bias before being assigned to a particular case.
-Anyone who is determined to have a potential bias or conflict of interest must recuse themselves from the case and remain uninvolved and avoid discussion of the case or the parties involved. - a.
-Personnel covered include the Title IX Coordinator responsible for oversight of the grievance process, investigator, and decision makers. - b.
-The process for evaluating and clearing conflicts and bias is included in Appendix B to this policy. - 20.
-The grievance process shall be conducted with: - a.
-A presumption of non-responsibility of respondents until the conclusion of the hearing at which time a decision is rendered. - b.
+19. All personnel (internal or external to the University) who will participate in the formal resolution process must trained on appropriate topics as indicated in Paragraph 43 of this Policy and be cleared of Conflicts of Interest and Bias, including Biases against a specific Complainant or Respondent or against Complainants or Respondents in general, before being assigned to a particular case.
+Anyone who is determined to have a potential Bias or Conflict of Interest must recuse themselves from the case and remain uninvolved and avoid discussion of the case or the parties involved.

+- 20. The formal resolution process shall be conducted with: - a.
+A presumption that the Respondent is not responsible until the conclusion of the hearing at which time a determination is rendered. - b.
 Protection of legally recognized privilege - c.
-Written notice to the parties of their right to select an advisor of their choice - d.
+Written notice to the parties of their right to select an advisor of their choice or to be appointed one by the University. - d.
 All rules and processes applied to both parties equally and in the same manner. - 21.
-Knowing that it is in the best interest of all parties and the University community to address complaints of sexual harassment correctly and promptly, the University has set reasonably prompt timelines for each phase of the process once a formal complaint has been filed through resolution.
-However, there may be temporary delays of the grievance process or extensions of the timeframes for good cause.
+Knowing that it is in the best interest of all parties and the University community to address Formal Complaints of Sexual Harassment correctly and promptly, the University has set reasonably prompt timelines for each phase of the process once a Formal Complaint has been filed through resolution of the Formal Complaint.
+However, there may be temporary delays of the formal resolution process or extensions of the timeframes for good cause.
 Good cause may include the absence of a party, a party's advisor, or witness.
-It may also include concurrent law enforcement activity, the need for language assistance or disability accommodation, among other considerations necessary to provide a fair and equitable process. - 22.
-In each case, the Title IX Coordinator, the investigator, the facilitator of informal resolution, the decision makers, including appeals, must be different persons and all must be clear of conflicts of interest and bias.
+It may also include concurrent law enforcement activity, the need for language assistance or disability accommodation, among other considerations necessary to provide a prompt, fair, equitable and impartial process.
+Should a delay occur, the parties will be notified of the delay or extension and the reasons for the action.